-Deferred issuance costs increased by \$29,000 due to payments made in connection with a proposed underwritten offering.
+Deferred issuance costs increased by approximately \$131,000 due to costs incurred in advance of a proposed underwritten offering of our securities.

 The accompanying consolidated financial statements have been prepared on a basis that assumes that we will continue as a going concern and that contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
-We have incurred losses since inception in devoting substantially all of our efforts toward research and development and have an accumulated deficit of \$27,605,467 at June 30, 2011.
-During the six months ended June 30, 2011, we generated a net loss of \$3,560,463 and we expect that we will continue to generate operating losses for the foreseeable future.
-At June 30, 2011, our cash balance was \$3,313,000.
-We believe our cash on hand is adequate to fund operations into the fourth quarter of 2011, including the commencement of a Phase 1b clinical trial for HOT.
+We have incurred losses since inception in devoting substantially all of our efforts toward research and development and have an accumulated deficit of \$29,514,506 at September 30, 2011.
+During the nine months ended September 30, 2011, we generated a net loss of \$5,469,502 and we expect that we will continue to generate operating losses for the foreseeable future.
+At September 30, 2011, our cash balance was approximately \$1,591,000.
+We believe our cash on hand is adequate to fund operations until the end of 2011.
 Our ability to execute our operating plan beyond that time depends on our ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise.
-On July 1, 2011, we filed a Registration Statement on Form S-1 for an underwritten public offering of our common stock with proceeds of up to \$15,000,000, excluding the underwriter's overallotment.
+On July 1, 2011, we filed with the SEC a Registration Statement on Form S-1 for an underwritten public offering of our securities with proceeds of up to \$15,000,000, excluding the underwriter's over-allotment.
+The registration statement has not yet become effective.
 There can be no assurance that the registration statement will become effective or that any securities will be sold pursuant to it.
-We plan to actively pursue this and other financing alternatives, however we have not entered into negotiations for any such alternative transaction.
+We plan to actively pursue this and other financing alternatives; however we have not entered into negotiations for any such alternative transaction.
 There can be no assurance that we will obtain the necessary funding.
 Other than the uncertainties regarding our ability to obtain additional funding, there are currently no known trends, demands, commitments, events or uncertainties that are likely to materially affect our liquidity.